gauxs/sysd/hld/storage/redis/README.md

   - Reliable stream and events processing

 ## Internals
+1. Open source redis is a single threaded process
+2. To remove this limitation we can run multiple redis instance on multipe machine like a **cluser**.
+3. Shard - Redis process that is part of the Redis clustered database.
+4. Tag or Hash Tag - A part of the key that is used in the hash calculation.
+5. Slot or Hash Slot - The result of the hash calculation.

 Open source Redis is a **single-threaded** process to provide speed and simplicity.
 A single Redis process is bound by the CPU core that it is running on and available memory on the server.

 A database cluster is a set of Redis processes where **each process** manages a **subset** of the database keyspace.
 In an redis cluster, the keyspace is partitioned into database shards.
 At any moment a shard resides on a single node and is managed by that node.